 You submit SQL statements that are DBMS-specific.
-For example, you pass Transact-SQL statements to a Sybase database.
-The pass-through facility's basic syntax is the same for all the DBMSs.
+For example, you pass Transact-SQL statements to an SAP ASE database.
+The pass-through facility's basic syntax is the same for all DBMSs.
 Only the statements that are used to connect to the DBMS and the SQL statements are DBMS-specific.